 When you come to one of of practices you can expect to be seen promptly and provided with professional caring chiropractic assistance.
 The following steps are normally undertaken at an emergency chiropractic initial consultation.

-An indepth health and medical history.
+An in-depth review of your health and medical history.

 Observation and palpation of the presenting complaint.